lucas-gomes-santana/My-Personal-Projects/Electron.js Projects/Simple Text File Editor App/Explications of this project.md

 5 - If you don’t know how to program or have never used Electron.js, follow the instructions below to install Electron.js in a folder on your computer so you can use this app:

 INSTRUCTIONS: Run these commands in sequence in your computer terminal:

 1 - mkdir ProjectFolder (You can choose another name for the folder where you want to host Electron).

 2 - cd ProjectFolder (Or the alternative name you chose).

 3 - npm install electron --save-dev.

 4 - Start the app using the following command in your code editor terminal: npm start.

-5 - If you’re reading this and you’re a professional developer working remotely, please recommend me :<,i can speak english.